mtth/kit/README.rst

 * ``basic``, minimal configuration
 * ``celery``, includes default celery configuration (cf. `Using Celery`_)

 Using OAuth
 -----------

 Currently, only authentication using Google OAuth is supported.
 Other clients might get added in the future.
+Session management is handled by Flask-Login_.

-To restrict access to your webapp to some users, simply import the ``GoogleAuthManager`` and register it on your project through the ``register_manager`` method.
-The ``GoogleAuthManager`` requires a single parameter:
+To restrict access to your webapp to some users, import the ``GoogleAuthManager`` and register it on your project through the ``register_manager`` method.
+The ``GoogleAuthManager`` accepts the following parameters:

 * ``CLIENT_ID``, your Google client ID (which can be found in the `Google API console`_)

-Other optional parameters are:

 * ``AUTHORIZED_EMAILS``, a list or comma separated string of emails that can login (defaults to the empty string)
 * ``PROTECT_ALL_VIEWS``, if ``True`` (default), all the views (not including statically served